Abbey-Wilkinson/Museum_pipeline/README.md

 ## Installation and Instructions

 1. Create a new virtual environment and enter into it.
+E.g. `python3 -m venv venv` then `source ./venv/bin/activate`.
 2. Run `pip3 install - requirements.txt`.
 3. Install Docker.
 4. Create an AWS RDS.